Interpersonal Communication Division of the National Communication Association 2014

 Winner of the «National Communication Association - Communication and Social Cognition Division» - 2013 Distinguished Book Award.

-Winner of the NCA Clifford G. Christians Ethics Research Award 2013
+NCA Clifford G. Christians Ethics Research Award 2013

 Winner of the «NCA Clifford G. Christians Ethics Research Award 2013» from the Carl Couch Center for Social and Internet Research.